Skip to main content

 Notice Requirements for Returning from FMLA Leave

 Employees are expected to return to work on or before the end of their approved leave.
 Prior to returning from leave for a personal health condition, the employee must secure a medical release from their health care provider confirming their release to return to work, to either perform the regular duties or to set forth any restrictions.
-The Return-to-Work release form must be completed and submitted to the employee's supervisor and the HR Leave Administrator at least two (2) days in advance of their expected return date.
+The Return-to-Work release form must be completed and submitted to the employee's supervisor and the People Experience Leave Administrator at least two (2) days in advance of their expected return date.

-If the employee is released to return to work with restrictions, the department -- in consultation with the HR Leave Administrator and the Vanderbilt Equal Employment Opportunity Office (EEOO) -- will determine whether the restrictions can be met in the workplace or if a reasonable accommodation is required.
+If the employee is released to return to work with restrictions, the department -- in consultation with the People Experience Leave Administrator and the Vanderbilt Equal Employment Opportunity Office (EEOO) -- will determine whether the restrictions can be met in the workplace or if a reasonable accommodation is required.
 Medical restrictions are those that prevent the employee from performing their regular duties at the end of the approved leave due to a continuing medical condition.

 FAQ